-IBM and Ford were so intent on continuing their sales to the security forces and apartheid regime that cialized technology, products, and assistance the sanctions prohibited.
-Id. at $\P\P8$ , 17, 80, 82-84, 86, 132-40, 142.
+IBM and Ford were so intent on continuing their sales to the security forces and apartheid regime that they vigorously opposed sanctions against South Africa.
+Id. at ¶¶82-83, 138-39.
+Indeed, even after the U.S. government and UN specifically banned the sale of vehicles and computer technology to the apartheid regime, IBM and Ford continued to provide the specialized technology, products, and assistance the sanctions prohibited.
+Id. at ¶¶8, 17, 80, 82-84, 86, 132-40, 142.
 IBM and Ford circumvented sanctions by creating new companies that they used to continue providing U.S.-created technology and assistance while concealing their conduct from shareholders and the U.S. government.
-Id. at $\P\P77-78$ , 82-83, 132-34, 138-40.
+Id. at ¶¶77-78, 82-83, 132-34, 138-40.

 IBM's deliberate actions in the United States directly assisted the South African government in forcing black South Africans into Bantustans and stripping away their citizenship.
-Id. at $\P$ 59, 130-32, 140-43, 149-50.
+Id. at ¶¶59, 130-32, 140-43, 149-50.
 IBM provided technical knowledge and equipment that was not available in South Africa.
 Id. at ¶¶131, 141-42.
 IBM bid on and secured a contract whose very purpose was to denationalize black South Africans, and then created the identity document system for the Bophuthatswana Bantustan to achieve this outcome.
 Id. at ¶¶135, 147-53.
 In the United States, IBM developed the hardware and software for this identity document system.
-Id. at $\P152$ .
+Id. at ¶152.
 IBM transferred that system to the Bophuthatswana government and trained government employees to use IBM machines and programs to produce identity documents.
 Id.
 The task of rapidly denationalizing and moving millions required computer technology.
 Id. at ¶¶142, 150.
 As a result of IBM's U.S.-based actions,

 Petitioners were stripped of their South African citizenship, leading to their forced removal from South Africa.
-Id. at $\P\P149$ , 154-59.
+Id. at ¶¶149, 154-59.